mackfey/FL-debugging/README.md

 Requirements
 ------------
-All bugs can be reproduced under Java 8, Java 11, and Java 17.
+All bugs can be reproduced under Java 17.

 Testing
 -------